OpenLiberty/ci.gradle/docs/libertyDev.md

   - Supported on macOS and Windows with Docker Desktop installed.
   - Supported on Linux.
 Note the following.
-    - Configuration files: the Open Liberty server runs on the UID (user identifier) of the current user inside the container.
-Dev mode makes the server configuration files from your project available inside the container.
-Therefore dev mode makes all the files in the server directory (`defaultServer`) in your project readable by all users.
-It also makes all the directories but `workarea` usable by all users.
+    - In dev mode the Open Liberty server runs in the container on the UID (user identifier) of the current user.
+This is so that the server can access the configuration files from your project and you can access the Open Liberty log files.
+Outside of dev mode the Open Liberty server will run on the UID specified in the Docker image.
-    - Log files: the container will write the Open Liberty log files into the logs directory in the server directory in your project.
-When running with root permissions dev mode will change the owner of the logs directory and all the files inside to UID 1001.
-The GID will be 0 (root).
-When running as a non-root user the set GID bit will be set so that log files will be owned by current user and the group id will be that of the current user.
     - Use of editors like `vim`: when you edit a configuration file with `vim` it will delete the file and rewrite it when you save.
 This necessitates a container restart.
 To avoid the restart edit your .vimrc file and add the line `set backupcopy=yes`

 - Dockerfile limitations: